See Circle City: Indianapolis Moms Guide to Sunflower Farms

 Tuttle Orchards – Greenfield

-Tuttle Orchards’ Sunflower Meadow will open tentatively on August 25th this year, and this anticipated experience will allow families to explore a one-way trail through three acres of sunflowers.
-Reservations are encouraged!
+Tuttle Orchards’ Sunflower Meadow will open tentatively on August 30th this year, and this anticipated experience will allow families to explore a one-way trail through three acres of sunflowers.
+Reservations are not required this year!
 The sunflowers are estimated to bloom on and off for approximately two weeks.
-Tickets also include the Tractor Town Kids Play Area and cutting your own sunflowers in a separate area at $3 per flower (including tax).
-After you cut your flowers, you will have access to a self-service wrapping station.
-They are also offering special playdate pricing as well.
-Check back for hours when the Sunflower Meadow experience opens.
+Check out their Facebook page for updates on ticket costs and hours for the Sunflower Meadow closer to their opening date.

 Beasley’s Orchard – Danville

 Now that their berry season is finished, Beasley Orchard is planning other events and u-picks for the rest of the summer.
-Their U-Pick Sunflower season is planned for mid-August, so make sure to check back to their website or social media pages for updated information on how you can get your tickets.
-They have planted sunflowers on seven acres for you to roam, pick sunflower blooms, and take photos during golden hour.
-Their hours for u-pick sunflowers will be Fridays and Saturdays from 9:00 am-8:30 pm, Sundays 12:00-8:30 pm.
+Their U-Pick Sunflower season is taking place until the end of July, so make sure to check back to their website or social media pages for updated information on how you can get your tickets.
+They have planted sunflowers on eight acres for you to roam, pick sunflower blooms, and take photos during golden hour.
+Their hours for u-pick sunflowers will be Fridays and Saturdays until 8:30 pm, Sundays 12:00-6:00 pm.

 Stuckey Farm – Sheridan